Martinez-Piazuelo/martinez-piazuelo.github.io/index.md

     .video-container {
       position: relative;
       width: 100%; /* Set the container to 100% of the parent width */
-      max-width: 600px; /* Limit the maximum width to prevent overflow */
+      /*max-width: 600px; /* Limit the maximum width to prevent overflow */
       padding-bottom: 56.25%; /* 16:9 Aspect Ratio */
       height: 0;
       overflow: hidden;